barrelstrength/sprout-docs/docs/coding-guidelines.md

+---
+date: 2018-06-25
+description: A central principle of the Sprout Plugin Suite is to create an experience – for both users and developers – that looks and feels like the native experience with Craft CMS.
+---

 # Coding Guidelines

 A central principle of the Sprout Plugin Suite is to create an experience – for both users and developers – that looks and feels like the native experience with Craft CMS.
 Toward that end, wherever possible, Sprout adopts conventions set forth by Craft CMS.
 General conventions include: